tristan-coussaert/irrigation/README.md

 #### Step 2

 Then complete the `org.sixdouglas.formation.spring.irrigation.DripIrrigation.followDropper` and `org.sixdouglas.formation.spring.irrigation.producer.GreenHouseProducer.getDrops` functions to make the associated Unit Test runs successfully.

 #### Step 3

 Next complete the `org.sixdouglas.formation.spring.irrigation.DripIrrigation.followDetailedDropper`, `org.sixdouglas.formation.spring.irrigation.DripIrrigation.getDetailedDrop` functions to make the associated Unit Test runs successfully.

+#### Step 4

+Then update the Dropper 3 from row 2 of the greenhouse 1 to mark it as broken.
+Then update the function `org.sixdouglas.formation.spring.irrigation.producer.GreenHouseProducer.buildDrop` to return an error whenever the Dropper is broken.Finally complete the `org.sixdouglas.formation.spring.irrigation.DripIrrigation.followDetailedDropperWithError`  functions to make the associated Unit Test runs successfully.
+And don't forget that other Unit Tests should continue to run successfully without being modified.